-There are several examples of drugs that can create dependence, but not an addiction.
-Drugs in the corticosteroid family, for instance, used to control inflammation, have been shown to produce withdrawal symptoms without triggering the problems of a substance-use disorder.
+There are several examples of drugs that can create dependence but not addiction.
+Medications in the corticosteroid family, for instance, used to control inflammation, have been shown to produce withdrawal symptoms without triggering the problems of a substance-use disorder.
 Certain antidepressants such as Paxil also show the same properties.

 Addressing Physical Dependence

 Following the intake, clinicians will develop a comprehensive, multi-step treatment plan.
-Amatus Recovery Centers has the resources to provide care across the treatment continuum.
+Amatus Recovery Centers have the resources to provide care across the treatment continuum.
 Initially, you will likely experience a period of detox, where the drugs or alcohol are flushed from your system.
 During drug and alcohol detox, physicians will manage withdrawal symptoms to keep you safe and as comfortable as possible.

-Then you will go through a period of counseling, on both an individual and group basis.
-Counseling and therapy are designed to unlock some of the mysteries of your behavior, to help you build the skills you need to move forward.
+Then you will go through a period of counseling on both an individual and group basis.
+Counseling and therapy are designed to unlock some of the mysteries of your behavior to help you build the skills you need to move forward.